Looking for a solar parking space: Solar carport canopies – Image: Xpert.Digital / Joaquin Corbalan P|Shutterstock.com

 CO2 emissions from electricity generation in Germany

-The statistics show the amount of carbon dioxide emissions from electricity generation in Germany from 1990 to 2020.
+The statistic shows the level of carbon dioxide emissions from electricity generation in Germany from 1990 to 2020.
 In 2020, CO2 emissions from electricity generation in Germany were estimated at 187 million tons.

-¹ Preliminary information. ² Estimate by the Federal Environment Agency.
-According to the source, the information represents UBA calculations based on the German greenhouse gas inventory 1990-2019.
+¹ Preliminary data. ² Estimate by the German Environment Agency.
+According to the source, the data represents calculations by the German Environment Agency based on the German greenhouse gas inventory 1990-2019.

 Amount of CO2 emissions from electricity generation in Germany from 1990 to 2020 (in million tons)